2024 Austin FC II season: September/October

 Austin started the last month of their season with an away trip to St. Louis City FC 2.
 Austin had a strong performance, taking the lead twice in the game, but fell 3–2 after giving away two penalties.
 The following week Austin went to Minnesota, but fell a goal short, losing 2–3.
 Anthony Garcia scored his first goal of the season and Diego Abarca netting his second of the season.
-Austin returned home ot face their in state rivals Houston, earning a 3–1 victory to bring them one place out of a playoff position.
+Austin returned home to face their in state rivals Houston, earning a 3–1 victory to bring them one place out of a playoff position.
 Micah Burton netted a brace and Alonso Ramirez scored he third on a penalty.
 Facing North Texas SC with playoff hopes on the line, Austin fell 2–1 at Choctaw Stadium after Bobosi Byaruhanga tied the game in the 83rd minute.
 Austin gave Vancouver a hard fought match, earning two points, winning the shootout 5–4 after the game concluded 1–1.
 Austin's season concluded on the last day of the regular season when the fell to The Town FC is 3–4.